 Square is one of the most widely-known credit card processing services.
-They were one of the first to provide users with a magstripe reader that could be plugged directly into a smartphone or tablet and now offer a variety of point-of-sale tools to help businesses process electronic payments.
+It was one of the first to provide users with a magstripe reader that could be plugged directly into a smartphone or tablet and now offer a variety of point-of-sale tools to help businesses process electronic payments.

 Variety of hardware and hardware support.
 Square makes it easy and inexpensive to get up and running if you want to accept credit cards via a card reader.
-If you’re a new user, they’ll send you a free card reader.
+If you’re a new user, they’ll send you a free Reader that you can use on your phone.
 They also sell chip readers and a fully integrated point of sale register.

 Free invoicing.
-You can generate invoices within Square, including some minimal customization such as adding your logo, and email them to your clients.
+You can generate and send invoices through your account.
+Invoices can be customized to include your logo.
+There is no fee to email invoices to clients.
 Clients can authorize you to keep a card on file to pay the invoice if they prefer.
-There’s no fee for your clients to pay an invoice.
+There is a 2.9%+$0.30 fee per invoice paid online.

-- All swiped credit cards (where you have the physical card present and it is processed through a card reader) have a 2.75% fee per transaction.
+- All swiped credit cards (where you have the physical card present and it is processed through a Reader or Stand) have a 2.75% fee per transaction.

-- All keyed-in credit cards (where you manually enter a credit or debit card) have a 3.5% fee per transaction and an additional 15 cents per transaction.
+- All keyed-in credit cards (where you manually enter a credit or debit card) have a 3.5%+$0.15 fee per transaction.

 - All invoiced transactions (where your client pays an invoice generated by Square) have a 2.9% fee per transaction and an additional 30 cents per transaction.